How To Knit A Bunny For Beginners (Free Pattern)

 Bunny Softie Pattern

-The bunny is made in separate pieces, which are then sewn together and stuffed.
+The bunny is made in separate pieces, then sewn together and stuffed.

-The bunny toy can be given accessories like a ribbon tied around the neck in a favorite color, or a bow tie added.
+The bunny toy can be given accessories like a ribbon tied around the neck in a favorite color, a bow tie added, and carrots.

 Copyright Info